brennanp93/SpaceMan/README.md

 - Continue styling with CSS
 - Change the style of the whole game
 - Allow words with repeating letters
-- Fix the Play Again Button
+- Refactor the play again button